- Last Updated Date:

 General safety information

 Exercise normal safety precautions.
-Ensure that your personal belongings, passports and other travel documents are secure at all times.
+Ensure that your personal belongings, passports and travel documents are secure at all times.
 Avoid showing signs of affluence and carrying large sums of cash.

 Tourist facilities are not well developed, and many goods and services are not available.